roopinissk/roopinissk.github.io/blog/content/about.md

 ### About me

-I’m currently a Masters student in Biomedical Informatics at NYU Grossman School of Medicine, where I’m diving deep into the world of data, cells, and everything in between.
+I’m currently a Masters student in __Biomedical Informatics at NYU Grossman School of Medicine__, where I’m diving deep into the world of data, cells, and everything in between.
 My journey started as an embryologist at the IVF lab, pipetting teeny-tiny embryos, watching blastocysts bloom, and constantly wondering why some embryos stop growing while others thrive.
 Spoiler: it’s still a mystery… but I’m determined to solve it 🕵️‍♀️✨

 Lately, I’ve been blending my clinical background with cool computational tools like single-cell sequencing, spatial transcriptomics and machine learning to uncover the hidden language of cells 🧬🌈.

-Can I now call myself a computational embryologist? 🤔
+Can I now call myself a __computational embryologist?__ 🤔

 ### 🎯 My current research interests:

-•	Using single cell and RNA sequencing to understand implantation failure in endometriosis (hello, cytokine chaos 🧨).
+•	Using single cell and RNA sequencing to __understand implantation failure in endometriosis__ (hello, cytokine chaos 🧨).

-•	Learning cell imaging to be able to visualize in the future what’s really going on inside embryos.
+•	Learning __cell imaging__ to be able to visualize in the future what’s really going on inside embryos.

 • Building models that can help embryologists and clinicians make better, data-driven decisions for patients thereby improving success rate of pregnancy in IVF.